-To let go of expectations is extremely difficult due to our constant desire for success.
+To let go of expectations during a game is extremely difficult.
 In order to achieve something, it’s common to become so focused and consumed on the end result.

 However, by learning to let that go and become process oriented, your performances will become much more natural and effortless.

 A phrase that really resonates with me when thinking about letting go of expectations is, “Set it and forget it.”

 This is referring to when you set the intention for what it is you’d like to accomplish.
 Because remember, letting go of expectations does not mean having no goals.
 In fact, I advocate for setting goals in every single area of your life.

 Once you set a goal for a game, however, you must now forget about the outcome.
 At this point, it’s time to focus on the process that will get you there.

 If you have a solid game plan in place that you trust, well then you don’t need to worry about whether you will get the outcome you desire.
 Just trust the process and enjoy the ride.

 Accepting pre-performance nerves, preparing, visualizing, and letting go of expectations are all powerful techniques to overcome performance anxiety in sports.

 Individually, these techniques will be of great help to you.
 But combined, they are truly remarkable.
 I highly recommend you start implementing them into your life if you are currently struggling with performance anxiety.

 Now, if you're interested in a more in-depth and personalized approach to overcoming your sports performance anxiety, then you need one-on-one mental performance coaching.